webix-hub/docs/data/desktop/server_indexdb.md

 Component's [save](api/link/datacollection_save_config.md) property calls **save** method of an **indexdb** proxy object.

-###Creating IndexedDB Datatase and Populating it with Data
+###Creating IndexedDB Database and Populating it with Data

 The **indexdb** proxy allows using its methods directly.
 For instance, you can call **create** method with the following code: